endatabas/endb-book/src/reference/http_api.md

 them with semicolons.
 Parameters will be passed to all statements in order.

+Only the result of the last statement is returned to the client.
+In the following example, the `INSERT` will be successful but will not return a result.
+The `SELECT` will return to the client.

 ```sh
 curl --form-string q="INSERT INTO sauces {name: ?, color: ?}; SELECT {namo: ?, colour: ?};" -F p='["Mustard", "Yellow", "Ketchup", "Red"]' -X POST http://localhost:3803/sql
 ```